devseed-ph/devseed.ph/index.md

 * a reliable developer machine
 * a Discord community of passionate people like you
-* mentorship from accomplished professionals
+* mentorship from accomplished tech professionals

 ## Want to help out?